 Meals: B, L, D

 After breakfast, set out with a local guide to explore Tbilisi’s atmospheric Old Town, walking past the whimsical, storybook-like Gabriadze Leaning Tower to visit the 6th-century Anchiskhati Basilica, then continue into the Maidan and Abanotubani district to see the domed sulfur baths that have long defined the city’s thermal heritage.
 Later, join an architect-led tour of the Sololaki district, where restored Art Nouveau facades, ornate balconies, and grand staircases reveal the city’s turn-of-the-century elegance, pausing for an upscale Georgian lunch at Iasamani in the heart of the neighborhood.
 In the afternoon, experience Georgia’s dynamic wine culture with a natural wine tasting at The Warehouse in the Stamba Hotel, sampling minimal-intervention wines in a striking contemporary setting.
-Conclude the day at the Georgian National Museum, where exhibits range from ancient gold treasures and 1.8-million-year-old hominid skulls to the powerful Soviet Occupation Hall, before enjoying an independent dinner, taking advantage of Tbilisi’s flourishing culinary scene.
+Conclude the day at the Georgian National Museum's main Tbilisi site, where exhibits range from ancient gold treasures and 1.8-million-year-old hominid skulls to the powerful Soviet Occupation Hall, before enjoying an independent dinner, taking advantage of Tbilisi’s flourishing culinary scene.

 Overnight: Marriott Tbilisi or similar